Urban renewal uses Tax Increment Funding to supply funds for the projects.

 Middle Years (2024 - 2033)

-Development occurs, boosting increments revenue.
-The urban renewal has more capacity to fund important projects.
+Development occurs, boosting incremental revenue.
+Urban renewal has more capacity to fund important projects.

 Later Years (2034 - 2043)

 Annual increments revenues are large.
 Final projects are completed, outstanding debt is repaid, and the urban renewal area closes down.

-Once all the projects have been completed and debt is repaid, all of the tax revenue returns to overlapping taxing districts and they receive the benefits of increased property values.
+Once all the projects have been completed and the debt is repaid, all of the tax revenue returns to overlapping taxing districts and they receive the benefits of increased property values.